-Prospective students may apply simultaneously for more than one graduate degree program, but each application requires the submission of a complete application packet.
-An application may be downloaded and printed or completed and submitted at the Graduate School web site, www.ecu.edu/gradschool/.
+Prospective students may apply simultaneously for more than one graduate degree program, but a separate application is required for each degree program.
+An electronic application may be completed and submitted at the Graduate School Web site, www.ecu.edu/gradschool.
 Further information is available by telephoning the Graduate School at 252-328-6012.